 IVF or In Vitro Fertilisation stands for fertilisation taking place outside a woman's body.
-Read on to find out about what's involved .
+Come read about what's involved at Huggies Singapore.

 IVF – or In Vitro Fertilisation stands for fertilisation taking place outside of a woman’s body, under controlled conditions such as in a laboratory.
 There have been over 5 million babies born as a result of using IVF technology; the first was a little girl called Louise Brown in 1978.

 Why Just Us?

 Infertility is a more common issue than we give sufficient credit for.
 For the average couple with no fertility issues, there is only a 20-25% chance of successfully conceiving each month.
 Around 10% of women in their reproductive years have problems either getting or staying pregnant.
 Infertility affecting both the woman and the man and other, unknown causes make up the remainder.
 For many of these couples, IVF or some form of fertility assistance is the only way possible they will be able to conceive their baby.

 Most of us assume we’ll be able to conceive naturally and have children when we plan to and when we want them.
 But it’s not always as straightforward as this.Perhaps as high as 3-7% of couples have a problem with infertility.

 The general recommendation is that if a heterosexual couple, having regular sex have been trying to conceive for one year (or six months if you are over 35), and are having no success, then it’s time to be checked.
 A consultation with a general practitioner and then referral to an obstetrician and gynaecologist specialising in fertility problems is the usual management.

 What Happens with IVF Treatment?